Few among us can be described as a “titan,” but this is a word that embodies Jim Donnelley.Read More

-The teens worked for about eight weeks to develop a social awareness program that focused on police relationships and community unity, through a community conversation and an action event.
+The teens worked for eight weeks to develop a social awareness program that focused on police relationships and community unity.

 Center Director Clarence Hogan said the teens picked the topic of community unity and police relations because they are concerned about what is happening in their community.